-The digital dynamics processor d 02 converts analog to digital audio signals without the risk of clipping and overload.
-With the combination of A/D-conversion (with headrom to avoid overload) and the following digital processing of gain and limiter it is possible to achieve the highest digital full scale signal without clipping.

-The increase in programme density and loudness level are entirely free of the processing noises typical for dynamic range prossesors, such as pumping, breathing or signal discolouration.
-The unit is easy to operate and requires only a limited selection of settings.
-All other parameters required for an inaudible processing of the dynamic range are automatically controlled by the programme signal and permanently optimized.

-- fully digital processing device audio data word length: 24 bit - compressor, expander, limiter - 4 presets (universal, pop music, speech, live) for stereo or 2-channel-mode complex, signal dependent control algorithms - linear gain 6 dB ... +15 dB, in 1 dB steps - digital deemphasis filter - multicoloured LED display shows either input level, output level or gain change with peak hold and digital full scale display - digital audio interfaces AES/EBU + S/PDIF + OPTICAL - analog input, analog output 24 bit over-sampling ADC, 24 bit oversampling DAC adjustable level, balanced - redithering for 16 or 20 Bit digital output format
+INTRODUCTION The digital dynamics processor model d 01 is a professional studio device that processes the dynamic range of digital, as well as analog audio signals.
+The Digital Dynamics Processor model d 01 is a professional studio device that processes the dynamic range of digital audio signals.
+With the help of the limiter and the compressor it is possible to achieve the highest possible digital full scale level without clipping.
+The increases in programme density and loudness are entirely free from the processing noises typical of dynamic range processors such as "pumping" and "breathing", or signal discolouration.
+The unit is easy to operate and requires only a limited number of manual settings to be made by the user to achieve optimum results.
+All other parameters required for an inaudible processing of the dynamic range are automatically controlled by the programme signal and permanently optimized. - fully digital processing device audio data word length: 24 bit - compressor, expander, limiter - 4 presets (universal, pop music, speech, live) for stereo or 2-channel-mode complex, signal dependent control algorithms - linear gain 6 dB ... +15 dB, in 1 dB steps - digital deemphasis filter - multicoloured LED display shows either input level, output level or gain change with peak hold and digital full scale display - digital audio interfaces AES/EBU + S/PDIF Sony SDIF-2 input and output may be different - analog output - 24 bit oversampling DAC, adjustable level, balanced - redithering for 16 or 20 Bit digital output format